FEC-Team-Bears/FrontEndCapstone-Bears/README.md

 # Front-End

 We designed our website to have a fun, primary color scheme which catches the eye and stands out from the crowd.
 We developed smooth transitions between different views and products resulting in an enjoyable, and consistent user experience.
-Similar to modern social media sites, we designed our side to be composed of many small, modular components.
+Similar to modern social media sites, we designed our site to be composed of many small, modular components.
 Whether it be buttons, reveiw ratings, or thumbnail components, re-usability was a primary focus and contributes to the scalability of Pop Shop

 # Deployment